nerves-project/nerves/guides/core/hardware-interfaces.md

 Hardware alternative: you can add your own external resistor (e.g., 10 kΩ) instead of using the internal one.
 Beginners usually start with the internal version because it’s simpler.

-Choose one style and keep it consistent in wiring + code:
-- Button to GND + pull-up (recommended) will read 0 when pressed
-- Button to 3.3 V + pull-up will read 0 when pressed

 ### Recommended pins on a Raspberry Pi

 To keep things consistent with common examples: